Marclie/SuaveStateScanner/README.md

 * `configPath` (optional) - This is the path to a configuration file that will set up parameters for the stencils used to enforce continuity of states.
 If not specified, default values will be set (default: None)

-* `bounds` (optional) - The bounds of the points in the input file.
-If provided, this should be a list in the form [xmin, xmax] where xmin/xmax are the minimum/maximum index for the reaction coordinates (default: None)

-* `stateBounds` (optional) - The bounds of the states in the input file.
-If provided, this should be a list in the form [statemin, statemax] specifying inclusive lower and upper bounds on indices identifying individual electronic states within an ensemble (e.g., if numStates=3 then stateBounds=[0, 1] would select only two out of three available electronic states).
-By default all available electronic states will be included in analysis/output unless stateBounds is specified otherwise. (default: None)

-* `nthreads` (optional) - The number of threads to use (default: 1)

-* `makePos` (optional) - Whether to make all extracted features positive before sorting according to increasing energy eigenvalue along each curve/trajectory/reaction path segment sampled during electronic structure calculations or other types of calculations from which data was obtained as input to the SuaveStateScanner program.
-Making features positive can sometimes improve performance on data processed by SuaveStateScanner as input but isn't strictly necessary so default value is False. (default: False)

-* `doShuffle` (optional) - Whether to shuffle order or energy eigenvalues along each curve sampled from electronic structure calculations or other types of calculations.
-Shuffling can sometimes improve performance on data processed by SuaveStateScanner as input but isn't strictly necessary so default value is False. (default: False)

 Input File Format
 -----------------